gobeyondidentity/developer-docs/docs/sdks/javascript-sdk/Reference/js-sdk-bindcredential.md

    - post_binding_redirect_uri: this optional parameter specifies a url to which the user will be redirected _after_ a successful binding (see **Result** above)
 3) The identityId returned from the first call

-The resulting passkey binding url can be found in the **passkey_binding_link** member of the response json returned from the second call.
+The resulting passkey binding url can be found in the **credential_binding_link** member of the response json returned from the second call.

 ```javascript
   // --- 1.
 Create an identity